-Today marks 58 years since the plane crash that killed musicians J.P “The Big Bopper” Richardson, Ritchie Valens, and Buddy Holly, as well as their pilot, Roger Peterson.
-Their deaths came as a massive shock, and the tragedy was later nicknamed “the day the music died.”
+Today (February 3rd) is the anniversary of the plane crash that killed musicians J.P “The Big Bopper” Richardson, Ritchie Valens, and Buddy Holly, as well as their pilot, Roger Peterson.
+Their deaths came as a massive shock, and the tragedy later became known as “The Day the Music Died,” referencing a lyric from Don McLean’s 1971 song “American Pie.”
 However, the crash didn’t just take the lives of three talented musicians.
-It took the lives of a father, a son, and a star who would pave the way for others who wore glasses.
+It took the lives of a father who worked as a DJ and had just started writing his own songs, a beloved 17-year-old son who helped to usher in the Chicano rock movement, and a young rock and roll pioneer who not only paved the way for other rock musicians, but helped to pave the way for other stars who needed glasses.

 What was Buddy Holly’s vision?

 Buddy Holly had very poor eyesight.
 He was reported to have 20/800 eyesight before correction, which would qualify him as legally blind.
 He hated wearing his glasses in his early days of performing, as he believed that they took away from his image as a rock and roll star.
 He felt that wearing glasses would impact him in a negative way, as he didn’t think people would take him seriously and there were no other musicians out there who were wearing glasses at the time.

 Buddy’s original idea was to wear contact lenses, which could only be worn for an hour at a time.
 They caused major discomfort, and didn’t even correct his vision much.
 He considered wearing glasses after he realized he couldn’t see his audience.